You can still live a little with many events and things to do without leaving home

 MORE THAN JUST ANOTHER BREE STREET BISTRO

-Grub & Vine will become an inner-city treasure.
+Grub & Vine is guaranteed to become an inner-city treasure.
 Located on the first floor overlooking Heritage Square, the restaurant puts you in the heart of the city without the street noise.

 A SOCIAL SPACE FOR PRIVATE EXPERIENCES

-Just behind this bustling bistro is the Green Room – an event space that hosts private dinners and the popular #VineNight – a complimentary wine tasting from a select group of wine farms, between 6pm–7pm every Tuesday and Wednesday evening.
+Just behind this bustling bistro is the Green Room – an event space that hosts private dinners and the popular #VineNight – a complimentary wine tasting from a select group of wine farms, between 6pm–7pm every Wednesday evening.
+The Green Room is the perfect space for private dinner parties and functions (you can mail firstname.lastname@example.org for enquiries).

 A level up is The Chef’s Studio – an industrial space kitted out with state-of-the-art cooking stations, where private guests get cooking experiences.
 It starts on Tuesday night with Manning’s How to Cook series of home cooking demonstrations.
 At this weekly class, guests team up and tackle an everyday dish before sitting down for a meal.